 Conclusion

 It’s a fine ambition, but most people want their dogs to be therapy dogs so they can help other people.
-To make sure that the dog has a good experience when they are introduced to new things, some people forget that they need to always serve as their advocate.
+To ensure the dog has a good experience when introduced to new things, some people forget that they must always serve as their advocate.

-Never push your dog to do anything against their will, and always be respectful of their responses to new experiences.
+Never push your dog to do anything against their will; always respect their responses to new experiences.
 Instead, encourage your dog to try new things.